graffhyrum/aoc_2025/README.md

 ├── days/
 │   ├── day00/            # Template directory (copy this for new days)
 │   │   ├── README.md     # Puzzle description and examples
-│   │   ├── part1.rb      # Solution for part 1
-│   │   ├── part2.rb      # Solution for part 2
+│   │   ├── solution.rb   # Solution class with solve_one and solve_two methods
 │   │   ├── input1.txt    # Puzzle input for part 1
 │   │   ├── input2.txt    # Puzzle input for part 2
 │   │   ├── output1.txt   # Solution output for part 1 (auto-generated)